ejwillemse/BAN313/chapter6.md

 In this lab we do the following:

 1. Develop a simulation model of our stock-outs and inventory levels based on random orders.
-2. Adapt the simulation model to account for limited inventory space and see how it influences the predicted stock-outs and inventory levels.
-3. Incorporate the drilling-process simulation model from our previous chapter to account for defective products and random orders, and predict stock-outs and inventory levels.
+2. Incorporate the drilling-process simulation model from our previous chapter to account for defective products and random orders, and predict stock-outs and inventory levels.
-4. Predict how increased inventory space and larger production runs will influence stock-outs and inventory levels.
+3. Predict how increased inventory space and larger production runs will influence stock-outs and inventory levels.

 The specific R functions that are applicable to this chapter are:

 ```
-runif(), rnorm(), rep(), sample(), function(), for, if
+runif(), rnorm(), rep(), sample(), function(), round(), for, if
 ```

 To find out more about the functions, type `?` followed by the R-function in the R console.